trailofbits/deepstate/docs/swarm_testing.md

 unusual behaviors due to extreme imbalance of choices.

 Note that tests produced under a particular swarm option are _not_ binary compatible with other settings for swarm, due to the added coin flips.
+Tests are tied to a particular choice of swarm mode.